-The theory behind this training is to provide therapy and services for patients and peers which support their so-called altered states, and understand that in some cases these seemingly difficult spaces for patients can be beneficial and powerfully creative having the potential to yield insight into their condition or particular circumstances.
-The trainings flyer makes it clear too that for some folks these situations can be quite disturbing and dangerous.
+The theory behind this training is to provide therapy and services for patients and peers, which support their so-called altered states, and understand that in some cases these seemingly difficult spaces for patients can be beneficial and powerfully creative, having the potential to yield insight into their condition or particular circumstances.
+The training flyer makes it clear too that, for some folks, these situations can be quite disturbing and dangerous.

 Maybe the misperception or misunderstanding of what is really ‘new’ is my own.
 I really haven’t met too many people who have my diagnosis of schizophrenia and practice psychotherapy.
-But other people have had similar similar symptoms and have gone ahead and become practitioners too.
-Maybe these people I am referencing have never vocalised there lived experience due to the same stigma I just talked about.
-If this is true then I suggest you need to be more open about your lived experience.
+But other people have had similar symptoms and have gone ahead and become practitioners too.
+Maybe these people I am referencing have never vocalised their lived experience due to the same stigma I just talked about.
+If this is true, then I suggest you need to be more open about your lived experience.

 Your self-awareness and insight into your disorder should be advancing research.
 As far as I am concerned, if you aren’t furthering the work that needs to be done, then you shouldn’t be in this profession which exists to help others.
 If you are holding back knowledge that can benefit others, why and how could you possibly profess to be helping them?

 Max E. Guttman, LCSW is a psychotherapist and owner of Recovery Now, a mental health private practice in New York City.